Barcelona in May: Spring in Full Bloom

 Barcelona is a photographer's dream, offering not only its famous landmarks but also hidden gems waiting to be discovered.
 While Gaudí's masterpieces and the Gothic Quarter are iconic, don't overlook the underrated spots that reveal Barcelona's unique character.
 Explore charming neighborhoods like El Raval or Gràcia, where colorful streets and local life provide endless photo opportunities.

-Macba – Museum of Contemporary Art
+MACBA – Museum of Contemporary Art

-The Museu d’Art Contemporani de Barcelona, or MACBA, is a cultural treasure trove that draws art fans and curious minds to Barcelona’s vibrant Raval neighborhood during summer.
+The Museu d'Art Contemporani de Barcelona, or MACBA, is a cultural treasure trove that draws art fans and curious minds to Barcelona's vibrant Raval neighborhood.
 This Richard Meier-designed architectural wonder is more than simply a museum; it takes visitors on a fascinating tour of the world of modern and contemporary art.
-The diverse collection of the MACBA includes works by both Catalan and foreign artists, offering a thorough examination of the development of art.
+MACBA isn't confined to its interior spaces; it spills over into its surroundings, most notably the iconic Plaça dels Àngels.

 Spanish Grand Prix